TERREMEMBER/znbase/docs/content/v1.3/secure/authentication/_index.md

     weight: 710
 ---

-Authentication should be enabled to verify the identity of a client that connects to YugabyteDB.
+Authentication should be enabled to verify the identity of a client that connects to ZNbaseDB.
 Note the following:

 - Authentication is implemented for YCQL (Cassandra-compatible) and YEDIS (Redis-compatible) APIs currently.